marianzburlea/senior-fe-test-mz/README.md

 # Senior Front-end Engineer Code Challenge: MMT at the Movies!

 Welcome to the MMT Digital Front-end test!
 The following activity will give you the chance to showcase your skills as a front-end engineer.
-You’ll have 24 hours to complete the test.
+You’ll have **48 hours** to complete the test.
 Making it to the next stage of the process, we’ll talk through your code, and the decisions you’ve made.

+Please read the entire document before you get started, to be sure of the requirements of the test:

 We’d like you to implement an example of this, in the form of a movie database search, using the following design to guide your implementation: